Published by Christina Riley. Last Updated on February 15, 2024.

 Morrow Mountain and Crowders Mountain State Parks

 Nearby Morrow Mountain State Park is also fun, albeit much smaller than Uwharrie.
 You can hike or drive to the top for a nice view of surrounding areas on clear days.
-Crowders Mountain State Park is a close 40-minute drive some uptown and also boasts 11 trails for you to explore.
+Crowders Mountain State Park is a close 40-minute drive from uptown and also boasts 11 trails for you to explore.